Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/extended-user.md

 > Codebase: related app, model, template, js

-### Rocket Django User model
+### DigitSoft Django User model

-**Rocket Django** uses an extended user model that allows additional user information to be saved.
+**DigitSoft Django** uses an extended user model that allows additional user information to be saved.
 An authenticated user can save their information and an image avatar.
 The extended user model is defined in the `apps/users/models.py` file.
 The `Profile` model in `apps/users/models.py` stores additional user information like full name, address, and avatar.

 ```py
 # apps/users/models.py